Ar the time of the Kingdom of the Franks, under the Merovingians and Carolingians, the first villages in the Siebengebirge came into being.

-At the beginning of the 5th century, two groups of Franks had emerged: the Salian Franks lived at Tournai, Cambrai and Arras, today’s Belgium and northern France, back then in the area of the Western Roman Empire.
-As allies (foederati) they fought in the Roman army.
+At the beginning of the 5th century, two groups of Franks had emerged: the Salian Franks lived at Tournai, Cambrai and Arras, today’s Belgium and northern France, back then part of the Western Roman Empire.

-The Ripuarian Franken on the right side of the Rhine were enemies of the Empire.
-While Cologne was conquered by the Ripuarian Franks, the kings of the Salian Franks were high ranking officers in the Western Roman army.
+They fought as allies (foederati) in the Roman army.
+Their kings were high-ranking officers in the Western Roman army.
 Here we meet the first Frankish Royal dynasty, the Merovingians.
-The first known Merovingian king Childeric I, was a senior officer in the Roman army, he fought it for the last governor Aegidius.
+The first Merovingian king that we know by name is Childeric I. He was a senior officer in the Roman army and fought it for the last Roman governor Aegidius.

-But already in the generation of his sons began the decline of the Merovingian Empire, under his grandchildren, it was divided into: Neustria (now western France, capital cities Paris and Soissons) Austrasia (regions at the Rhine, Meuse and Mosel, Champagne, capital cities of Reims and Metz) and Burgundy (Loire and Rhone River basin, the capital of Orléans).
+But already in the generation of his sons, the decline of the Merovingian Empire began.
+Eventually, his grandsons divided it.
+Neustria (now western France, capital cities Paris and Soissons), Austrasia (regions at the Rhine, Meuse and Moselle, Champagne, capital cities Reims and Metz) and Burgundy (Loire and Rhone River basin, capital Orléans) came into being.
 Back then, our region was situated at the eastern border of the Frankish Empire.

-First villages in the Siebengebirge
+Back then in the Siebengebirge